mromerom/CS4330-FinalProject/Topics/Comparisons of References and Values/templateMDFile.md

 # hint: === tests for same reference or 'identity'

 # NOTE: this is written with python markdown as swift is not yet supported.
 Swift comments (// and /**/) are the same as Java's.
+#           this is also why -> and && are highlighted in a red block, as they are not used in python.
 ```